Nitrokey/nitrokey-documentation/pro/linux/automatic-screen-lock.md

 ## Usage

-By now you can log back to your session by entering your password, and (re)plug you Nitrokey Pro if you did not do it before
+By now you can log back to your session by entering your password, and (re)plug you Nitrokey if you did not do it before.

-The next time(s) you unplug your Nitrokey Pro (or Nitrokey Storage or Nitrokey HSM) from the computer, it will automatically lock the screen.
+The next time(s) you unplug your Nitrokey from the computer, it will automatically lock the screen.